numaproj/numaflow/docs/operations/dex.md

 ### 1. Register application for Github

-In Github, register a new application named `Numaflow Server App`.
+In Github, register a new OAuth application named `Numaflow Server App`.
 The callback address should be the homepage of your Numaflow UI + `/dex/callback`.
 In most cases this should be `https://localhost:8443/dex/callback`.
 If you are using a different `baseHref` for your installation, you must also include that.